-Yesterday, the Orange County Weekly broke the story that Michael Duvall, a second-term California assemblyman, had done exactly that in July.
+The Orange County Weekly broke the story that Michael Duvall, a second-term California assemblyman, had in fact done the above.
 While waiting for a televised committee hearing to begin, Duvall began bragging to a colleague about his sexual conquests, apparently not knowing that the microphones go live about one minute before the start time.
-Not content with mentioning the fact he was having an affair, which would have caused problems enough, Duvall -- who I am now officially christening "Open Mike" -- launched into explicit details, many of which are too nasty to reprint here, and all of which were captured by his microphone.
-(Among them: tiny underwear, spankings, and the 19-year-age difference.
-For further details, you will have to click below.)
+Not content with mentioning the fact he was having an affair, which would have caused problems enough, Duvall—who I am now officially christening “Open Mike”—launched into explicit details, many of which are too nasty to reprint here, and all of which were captured by his microphone.

 The fact that Duvall is actually a member of the ethics committee might also raise an ethical issue.
 Or maybe it’s just awkward.